zined/ruempler.eu/source/_posts/simple-service-discovery-using-aws-private-hosted-zones.md

 He pointed out that those setups included DNSSEC as well in order to prevent DHCP and/or DNS spoofing.
 We currently don't consider this a problem in an AWS VPC.

-<sup>1</sup>It looks like HashiCorp can integrate IaaS compoenents with their Autodiscovery by using their pay product 'Atlas" as a bridge between TerraForm and Consul but I didn't validate this hypothesis.
+<sup>1</sup>It looks like HashiCorp can integrate IaaS components with their Autodiscovery by using their pay product 'Atlas" as a bridge between TerraForm and Consul but I didn't validate this hypothesis.